thomasjeans/wwdc-2017-notes/README.md

 #### API Enhancements

 ##### Swift 4 and Foundation
-New API for encoding Swift data structures like Enum and Stuct
+New API for archiving Swift types like Enum and Stuct

 New KeyPath type